 - In this paper, a novel cloud-based African vulture particle swarm optimisation [C-AVPSO] has been proposed. - The C-AVPSO optimization algorithm efficiently balances load in cloud networks.
-In this technique, the AVO process was used to acquire the exploration space, and the PSO procedure was used to identify the improved response. - In the developed algorithm, the constraints related to resource utilization, response time, and cost are successfully resolved. - In a cloud environment, C-AVPSO improves the convergence rate and performance metrics by combining AVO and PSO algorithms.
+In this method, the exploration space was obtained using the AVO procedure, while the enhanced response was recognized using the PSO procedure. - In the developed algorithm, the constraints related to resource utilization, response time, and cost are successfully resolved. - In a cloud environment, C-AVPSO improves the convergence rate and performance metrics by combining AVO and PSO algorithms.
 This method maximizes operation efficiency by efficiently balancing VM loads. - A comparison of the proposed framework and existing approaches like QMPSO, FIMPSO and ACSO is conducted based on energy consumption, degree of imbalance, migration of tasks, response time, and resource usage.